 Why Avocado wins as the best organic mattress-in-a-box

-Avocado is a natural and organic bed-in-a-box with pocketed coils as its support system and certified organic Dunlop latex for an extra bouncy and supportive feel.
+Avocado is the perfect mattress for anyone who wants a top-rated natural and organic mattress-in-a-box.
+It’s made with pocketed coils as its support system and certified organic Dunlop latex for an extra bouncy and supportive feel.

 Overall, Avocado is a firm bed, better suited for back and stomach sleepers.
 That said, you have the option to add a pillow top.
 It does increase the price of the mattress but also makes the bed a little softer—about a “medium-firm.”